-The defined benefit obligation as at 30 June 2021 is calculated on a year-to-date basis, using the latest actuarial valuation as at 31 December 2020.
+The defined benefit obligation as at 30 June 2022 is calculated on a year-to-date basis, using the latest actuarial valuation as at 31 December 2021.

-[Describe any significant market fluctuations and significant one-off events, such as plan amendments, curtailments and settlements that have resulted in an adjustment to the actuarially-determined pension cost since the end of the prior financial year.
-If there have been no such fluctuations or events state that fact.
+[Describe any significant market fluctuations and significant one-off events, such as plan amendments, curtailments and settlements that have resulted in an adjustment to the actuarially determined pension cost since the end of the prior financial year.
+If there have been no such fluctuations or events, state that fact.

-As a result of the ongoing volatility in financial markets, half-yearly financial reporters should continue to assess whether a 'significant market fluctuation' has occurred, for example a significant change in the discount rate applied to the defined benefit obligation, which would require remeasurement through other comprehensive income.]
+As a result of the ongoing volatility in financial markets, half-yearly financial reporters should continue to assess whether a 'significant market fluctuation' has occurred, for example significant falls in asset prices or a significant change in the discount rate applied to the defined benefit obligation, which would require remeasurement through other comprehensive income.]

-The defined benefit plan assets have been updated to reflect their market value at 30 June 2021.
+The defined benefit plan assets have been updated to reflect their market value at 30 June 2022.

+IAS 34.15B(h) IAS 34.15B(b)

-IAS 34.15B(h) 22.
-Other events affecting financial assets and financial liabilities
+22. Other events affecting financial assets and financial liabilities

-From 1 January 2021 to 30 June 2021 interest rate movements were [describe movements], which significantly impacted the fair value of the Group's fixed rate borrowings and interest rate swaps as follows:
+From 1 January 2022 to 30 June 2022, interest rate movements were [describe movements], which significantly impacted the fair value of the Group's fixed rate borrowings and interest rate swaps as follows:

-The Group's fixed rate borrowings, measured at amortised cost, had a carrying amount at 30 June 2021 of £ million (31 December 2020 £ million).
-The fair value of these borrowings at 30 June 2021 was £ million (31 December 2020 £ million).
+The Group's fixed rate borrowings, measured at amortised cost, had a carrying amount at 30 June 2022 of £ million (31 December 2021 £ million).
+The fair value of these borrowings at 30 June 2022 was £ million (31 December 2021 £ million).

-The Group's LIBOR-linked derivatives held at 30 June 2021 are designated in fair value hedges of fixed rate debt have a notional of £million and fair value of £million (31 December 2020 £million).
-The swaps contain the International Swaps and Derivatives Association's (ISDA) fallback clauses and will transition to SONIA in H2 2021.
+The Group's USD LIBOR-linked derivatives held at 30 June 2022 have a notional of US\$million and fair value of £million (31 December 2021 £million).
+The swaps contain the International Swaps and Derivatives Association's (ISDA) fallback clauses and will transition to SOFR in H1 2023.

-£million of the bank borrowings are hedged in a cash flow hedge using a 3-month LIBOR to fixed interest rate swap contract.
-During the first quarter of 2021 the Group entered into an equal but offsetting derivative against the original derivative and a new off-market derivative based on SONIA plus fixed spread on the same terms as the original derivative (i.e. the fair value on day one of the new SONIA derivative was the same as the original LIBOR derivative).
-This change was to implement the IBOR reform and on an economically equivalent basis.
-The Group changed the hedge documentation to include the new derivatives and amended the designated hedged risk to "variability in the cash flows of the bank borrowings resulting from changes in SONIA".
-The hedge relationship was not discontinued and the accumulated gain in the cash flow hedge reserve is deemed to be based on SONIA.
+USD___million of floating rate bank borrowings were initially hedged in a cash flow hedge using a 3-month USD LIBOR to fixed interest rate swap contract.
+During the first quarter of 2022, the Group transitioned its borrowings to SOFR and at the same time entered into an equal but offsetting derivative against the original derivative and a new off-market derivative based on SOFR plus fixed spread with terms otherwise the same as the original derivative and fair value the same as the original derivative.
+This transaction was to implement the IBOR reform on an economically equivalent basis.
+The Group changed the hedge documentation to include the new derivatives and amended the designated hedged risk to "variability in the cash flows of the bank borrowings resulting from changes in SOFR".
+The hedge relationship was not discontinued and the accumulated gain in the cash flow hedge reserve is deemed to be based on SOFR.

-The Group also has not yet agreed changes with the landlords to its \pm million lease liabilities linked to GBP LIBOR maturing in 2025 but these are expected in H2 2021.
+The Group also has not yet agreed changes with the landlords to its £million lease liabilities linked to USD LIBOR maturing in 2025 but agreements are expected in H2 2022.